CreepPork/Magma/README.md

   -f, --force                                          Skip the check for the magma.json file.
 If it exists, it will be
                                                        overwritten.

+  -g, --steamGuard=steamGuard                          Steam Guard code to use when authenticating.

   -l, --linuxGsmInstanceConfig=linuxGsmInstanceConfig  Absolute path to the LinuxGSM instance configuration file (where
                                                        it handles mods/servermods) (only supported on Linux)